Your mini guide to health insurance in the Bahamas

 Medical staff in the Bahamas are highly regarded and all will speak English.
 You can expect physicians, nurses, therapists, technologists, and a range of other medical professionals to be on hand in the Bahamian system, all dedicated to providing the best possible care for all clients they serve.

-While the National Health Insurance Authority oversees the government funded NHI Bahamas, foreign residents and travellers will have to consider purchasing their own insurance to help meet the sometimes high costs of the Bahamian health system.
-You’re options include purchasing travel insurance, local Bahamian health insurance policies, or a comprehensive international medical plan.
+While the National Health Insurance Authority oversees the government funded NHI Bahamas, foreign residents and travellers will have to consider purchasing their own Bahamas health insurance to help meet the sometimes high costs of the Bahamian healthcare system.
+Your options include purchasing travel insurance, local Bahamian health insurance policies, or a comprehensive international medical plan.

 Travel insurance will provide both travel and health benefits, however the medical coverage of such plans is generally a lot less comprehensive than other solutions and is for emergency care only.
 Local Bahamian medical insurance will cover you for care within the country’s island region but may not extend to the often costly US system should you need to be transferred for care.
 International medical insurance plans can cover you in the Bahamas and in almost every other country including the US.